wp-plugins/flyzoo/readme.txt

 3. Upload the flyzoo-for-wordpress directory to the `/wp-content/plugins/` directory
 4. Activate the plugin through the 'Plugins' menu in WordPress
-5. Click 'Settings' and then 'Flyzoo Chat for WP'
+5. Click 'Settings' and then 'Flyzoo Live Chat for WP'

 **3) Enter your Flyzoo Application ID**